Tomyyy-1337/parallel_worker/README.md

 The Worker structs are used to dispatch tasks to worker threads and collect the results.
 You can wait for results or recieve currently available results.

 ## Workers
-There are four types of workers:
+There are three types of workers:
 - `BasicWorker` is a simple worker that processes tasks in parallel using multiple worker threads.
 - `CancelableWorker` has additional functionality for optional results and task cancelation during execution.
 - `OrderedWorker` returns results in the same order as the tasks were added.